Algebraic Winding Numbers: Introduction

 For $F \in \C[X, Y]$, we denote $\overline F \in \C[X, Y]$ the conjugate polynomial

 Now consider $F, G \in \C[X, Y]$ with $G \ne 0$.
 Then $G_{\re}^2 + G_{\im}^2 \ne 0 \in \R[X, Y]$ and in $\C(X, Y)$ we have the identity

 which defines the real and imaginary part of $F/G$.
-Note that the quotient in $\R(X, Y)$ between the real and imaginary parts of $F/G \in \C(X, Y)$ is the same than the quotient in $\R(X, Y)$ of the real and imaginary part of $F \overline G \in \C[X, Y]$.
-This motivates the following definition.
+Note that the quotient in $\R(X, Y)$ between the real and imaginary parts of $F/G \in \C(X, Y)$ is the same as the quotient in $\R(X, Y)$ of the real and imaginary part of $F \overline G \in \C[X, Y]$.
+This motivates the following extension of the definition of the algebraic winding numbers to the field of rational functions.

 \begin{defn} Let $F/ G \in \C(X, Y)$, $x_0, x_1, y_0, y_1 \in \R$ with $x_0 < x_1$ and $y_0 < y_1$, and $\Gamma := [x_0, x_1] \times [y_0, y_1] \subset \R^2$.
 We define the following \emph{winding numbers} of $F/G$ on $\partial \Gamma$: